 We start by discussing the experimental results of this study.
-For context, the inner-shell photoemission spectrum of liquid water at a photon energy above the threshold for DCH creation (1171 eV for gas-phase water)32 is shown in Fig. 2(a).
-Although the P04 beamline is among the most brilliant synchrotron radiation sources in the XUV range, we do not expect the production of doubly ionized states by simultaneous absorption of two photons at the same or neighbouring liquid water sites.
-The spectrum therefore mostly shows inner-shell single photoionization and the associated Auger decay.
-In terms of intensity, it is dominated by tails of inelastically scattered electrons trailing both the O 1s main line and the KVV Auger lines.
+For reference, the inner-shell photoemission spectrum of liquid water at a photon energy above the threshold for DCH creation (1171 eV for gas-phase water) is shown in Fig. 3(a).
+Although the P04 beamline is among the most brilliant synchrotron radiation sources in the soft-X-ray range, we do not expect the production of doubly ionized states by simultaneous absorption of two photons at the same or neighbouring liquid-water sites.
+The spectrum therefore mostly exhibits signal from inner-shell single photoionization and the associated Auger decay.
+However, the largest signal intensity is observed at the low-energy tail due to inelastically scattered electrons trailing both the O 1s main line and the KVV Auger lines.
 We refer to Ref.
-66 for a general discussion of inelastically scattered electrons from liquid-water photoionization.
-Auger decay of DCH states should be searched at the high-kinetic-energy side of the normal KVV Auger decay, shifted by some tens of eV with respect to the decay of singly ionized states.^{20,24} Indeed a feature plausibly showing this signature is seen in Fig. 2(b), atop of the background of inelastically scattered photoelectrons.
+70 for a general discussion of inelastically scattered electrons from liquid-water photoionization.
+Auger decay of DCH states should be searched at the high-kinetic-energy side of the normal KVV Auger decay, shifted by some tens of eV with respect to the decay of singly ionized states.
+Such a spectral feature is indeed seen in Fig. 3(b), atop of the background of inelastically scattered photoelectrons.